-C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other gualifications?
 If so, check which applies:

+qualifications: if so, check which applies.
 Open admission policy as described above for all students Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain)

-C7 Relative importance of each of the following academic and nonacademic factors in first-time, first-year, degree-seeking (freshman) admission decisions.
+C7 Relative importance of each of the following academic and nonacademic factors in first-time, firstyear, degree-seeking (freshman) admission decisions.

 Very Important Important Considered Not Considered

-Academic • •
+Academic 4 4

-Secondary school record X
+Rigor of secondary school record x

-Class rank X
+Class rank Х

-Recommendation(s) X
+Academic GPA Х

-Standardized test scores X
+Standardized test scores Х

-Essay X
+Application Essay Х

+Recommendation(s) Х

 Nonacademic

 Interview Х

-Extracurricular activities X
+Extracurricular activities Х

-Talent/ability Χ
+Talent/ability Х

-Character/personal qualities X
+Character/personal qualities Х

+First generation Х

 Alumni/ae relation Х

 Geographical residence Х

 State residency Х

-Religious x
+Religious х

 affiliation/commitment ^

-Minority status • Х
+Racial/ethnic status Х

 Volunteer work Х

 Work experience Х

+Level of applicant's interest Х